icdevs/Icdevs_mainsite/_posts/2023-01-09-38-Async Flow - One Shot - Rust.md

 This bounty gives the opportunity to

-* learn about Motoko
+* learn about rust
 * learn about async messaging
-* learn about state management in Motoko
+* learn about state management in rust

 ## To apply for this bounty you should: